Air Conditioner Repair Checklist

 Weeds, grass and sticks can get in the way of your condensing equipment.
 This may limit its airflow, make it less energy efficient and change your comfort.
 Here’s a way you can get your equipment running well again.

 - Shut off power totally at the breaker or outdoor device.

 - Get rid of yard debris around the air conditioner.
 Once you’ve removed larger debris within a two-foot radius, you can use a paint brush or vacuum to carefully remove dust from the unit’s fins.
-Distorted fins can also hurt efficiency, so you can attempt to reshape them with a blunt knife.
+Distorted fins can also hurt efficiency.

 - Use a hose nozzle to slowly clean the fins from inside the equipment.
 Make sure to avoid getting moisture on the fan motor.

 When air conditioning equipment doesn’t have adequate refrigerant, they’ll have difficulty removing heat and humidity from your residence.

 Here are several indications that your unit is seeping refrigerant:

 - It takes an extended amount of time to refresh your space and you’re constantly decreasing the temperature on the thermostat.